-- (7) A Any vessel or floating structure operated or occupied on the waters of this the state in violation of this section is declared a nuisance and a hazard to public safety and health.
+(7) A Any vessel or floating structure operated or occupied on the waters of this the state in violation of this section is declared a nuisance and a hazard to public safety and health.
 The owner or operator of a any vessel or floating structure cited for violating this section shall, within 30 days following the issuance of the citation, correct the violation for which the citation was issued or remove the vessel or floating structure from the waters of this the state.
 If the violation is not corrected within the 30 days and the vessel or floating structure remains on the waters of this the state in violation of this section, law enforcement officers charged with the enforcement of this chapter under s.
 327.70 shall apply to the appropriate court in the county in which the vessel or floating structure is located, to order or otherwise cause the removal of such vessel or floating structure from the waters of this the state at the owner's expense.
 If the owner cannot be found or otherwise fails to pay the removal costs, the provisions of s.
 328.17 shall apply.
 If the proceeds under s.
 328.17 are not sufficient to pay all removal costs, funds appropriated from the Marine Resources Conservation Trust Fund pursuant to paragraph (6)(b) or s.
 328.72(15)(c) s.
-328.72(16) may be used. - (8) The owner or operator of a live-aboard vessel as defined in s.
-327.02(23)(a) or (c), or a houseboat as defined in s.
+328.72(16) may be used.

+(8) The owner or operator of a live-aboard vessel as defined in s.
+327.02(23), or a houseboat as defined in s.
 327.02(17), that is equipped with a marine sanitation device must maintain a record of the date of each pumpout of the marine sanitation device and the location of the pumpout station or waste reception facility.
 Each record must be maintained for 1 year after the date of the pumpout.
+This subsection does not apply to marine compost toilets that process and manage human waste using marine compost toilet technologies that comply with United States Coast Guard requirements.

-Section 19.
+Section 21.
 Subsection (2) of section 327.54, Florida Statutes, is amended to read: